Although Everett had been popular DJ on Radio London and then the BBC it was a certainty that a television career would beckon.

 His next TV job would be reviewing the hits of 1969 on Cilla Black's Christmas Eve show, followed a few months later with a contribution to Man Alive's documentary about Radio One DJs.

-Despite the station's happiness with the show it isn't networked by ITV.
+Despite the station's happiness with the show it isn't fully networked by ITV.
 Some stations shift it around their schedules, while others chose to ignore it.
-But by the end of August 1970 London Weekend were happy enough that they book Everett for another thirteen shows, plus another six weeks as the MC for the Bob Kerr’s Whoopee Band show on Friday evenings, beginning September.
+But by the end of August 1970 London Weekend were happy enough to book Everett for another thirteen shows, plus another six weeks as the MC for the Bob Kerr’s Whoopee Band show on Friday evenings, beginning in September.

 However the show that Everett is brought back for would have a different format and titled 'Ev', his wife's nickname for him.